 #3 – No Direction

-How does a GPS work?
+How does GPS work?
 It knows where it is and it will take you to where you want to go, as long as you know where this is.
 Your business works the same way.
-A reason you didn’t get the results you wanted is because you didn’t give yourself a destination.
+A reason you aren’t getting the results you want is that you didn’t give yourself a destination.
 You went through your year wandering aimlessly.
-Your practice ran on a day-too-day basis but without a goal as to where the year should end.
+Your practice ran on a day-to-day basis but without a goal as to where the year should end.

-How did you want your practice to end in 2017?
-Which results were pleasing to you and was this intentional?
+How did you want your practice to end last year?
+Which results were pleasing to you and were they intentional?
 Can this be repeated?
 Which results were you not happy with?
 What changes can you make to either prevent or correct those results?
 Did you make concentrated efforts to achieve the results you desired?

-You need to set a clear direction for where you want your practice to get to.
+You need to set a clear direction for where you want your practice to be.
 Plug the destination into the GPS.
 Then share it with your entire team so they can help you get there.
-By getting your entire team involved and moving toward a specific objective, this creates better team morale and cooperation.
+Getting your entire team involved and moving toward a specific objective, creates better team morale and cooperation.

-Action Steps: Know where you want your practice to be at the end of 2018.
+Know where you want your practice to be at the end of this year.
 Set clear goals and action steps to get you there.
 Delegate the action steps.
 Share the destination with your team.
-Have them set their own goals that support achieving the desired 2018 results.
-Hold people accountable starting with yourself.
-Have consequences for goals unmet but most importantly celebrate victories.
+Have them set their own goals that support achieving the desired results.
+Hold people accountable, starting with yourself.
+Have consequences for goals unmet, but most importantly, celebrate victories.

-Let’s get you the results you want in 2018!
+Let’s get you the results you want this year!

-1. Be clear on what you want to achieve.
-Plug the destination into the GPS (your mind).
+- Be clear on what you want to achieve.
+Plug the destination into the GPS (your mind) and WRITE IT DOWN.